Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecular discovery

-In what follows, we show how we model each component of this functional via : i) training a molecular embedding using a Variational Auto-encoder (VAE), ii) training a surrogate potential $V$ to model the drug-likeness, iii) using automatic differentiation via the divergence $\textup{D}$.
+In what follows, we show how we model each component of this functional via: (i) training a molecular embedding using a Variational Auto-encoder (VAE), (ii) training a surrogate potential $V$ to model drug-likeness, (iii) using automatic differentiation via the divergence $\textup{D}$.

-\paragraph{Embedding of molecules using VAEs} We start by training a VAE, which is a generative model that aims to reconstruct molecule representations but is trained with a regularization term that ensures smoothness of the encoder's latent space \cite{kingma2013auto, higgins2016beta}.
-The VAE is trained on a string representation of molecules \cite{10.3389/fphar.2020.565644, chenthamarakshan2020cogmol} known as SMILES \cite{weininger1988smiles}.
-We train the VAE on a molecular dataset known as MOSES \cite{10.3389/fphar.2020.565644}, which is a subset of the ZINC database \cite{sterling2015zinc}, released under the MIT license.
-This dataset contains about 1.6M training and 176k test molecules.
-Given a molecule, we embed it using the encoder of the VAE and represent it with a vector $x_i \in \mathbb{R}^{128}$.
-See Appendix \ref{app:qm9}, where we also present results for the experiment run on the popular QM9 dataset \cite{ramakrishnan2014quantum, ruddigkeit2012enumeration}.
+\paragraph{Embedding of molecules using VAEs} We start by training a VAE on string representation of molecules \citep{10.3389/fphar.2020.565644, chenthamarakshan2020cogmol} known as SMILES \citep{weininger1988smiles} to reconstruct these strings with a regularization term that ensures smoothness of the encoder's latent space \citep{kingma2013auto, higgins2016beta}.
+We train the VAE on a molecular dataset known as MOSES \citep{10.3389/fphar.2020.565644}, which is a subset of the ZINC database \citep{sterling2015zinc}, released under the MIT license.
+This dataset contains about 1.6M training and 176k test molecules (see Appendix \ref{app:qm9}, for results of this experiment run on a different dataset, QM9 \citep{ramakrishnan2014quantum, ruddigkeit2012enumeration}).
+Given a molecule, we embed it using the VAE encoder to represent it with a vector $x_i \in \mathbb{R}^{128}$.